 The installation is done on the "Add-ons" page in the left menu.

 You can scroll down and have a look at lots of bindings available for openHAB!

-As soon as you click on "Network Binding", the binding will start an automatic discovery of all (reachable) network devices in the same subnet as your openHAB installation resides in via ICMP (ping).
+As soon as you click on "Network Binding", the binding will start an automatic discovery of all (reachable) network devices in the same subnet as your openHAB installation resides via ICMP (ping).
 Please make sure that the computer(server) running openhab has arping installed, as ping does not reliable detect some mobile devices.

 The discovered "things" are now displayed in the inbox, and you can decide what to do next:

 - Add the device as a thing by clicking the check icon.

 - Ignore the device by clicking the crossed-out-eye icon.